vboussange/iDiv-Julia-Workshop-2024/readme.md

 # Practical introduction to Julia for biodiversity research

-This repository contains materials for the [iDiv Julia Workshop 2024]() **Practical introduction to Julia for biodiversity research**, held on the 27th to 29th of August 2024 at iDiv, Leipzig, Germany.
+This repository contains materials for the [yDiv Julia Workshop 2024]() **Practical introduction to Julia for biodiversity research**, held on the 27th to 29th of August 2024 for the yDiv Graduate School & Postdoc Programme at iDiv, Leipzig, Germany.
 It should contain useful resources and guidelines to curious ecologists who want to get an overview or get started with the Julia language.

 # Content